eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 A script to assemble the reads into new chloroplast contig or contigs.

-./2_assemble_reads.pl WORKING_DIR ASSEMBLY_NAME --ref FASTA_REF_GENOME
+./2_assemble_reads.pl WORKING_DIR ASSEMBLY_NAME -ref FASTA_REF_GENOME
 [--threads FLOAT] [--sample INTEGER] [--kmer INTEGER] [--outdir OUTPUT_DIR]

 - WORKING_DIR: a path to a directory with input files (the one created in the previous script).
 It will be used as output directory also, if --outdir option is not used (see below).
-- --ref FASTA_REF_GENOME: to perform de-novo assembly this parameter should be "noref".
+- -ref FASTA_REF_GENOME: to perform de-novo assembly this parameter should be "noref".
 Otherwise, the name of the FASTA file to be used as reference.
-- --threads FLOAT: number of CPU threads to use.
+- -threads FLOAT: number of CPU threads to use.
-- --sample INTEGER: number of reads to be used for the assembly.
+- -sample INTEGER: number of reads to be used for the assembly.
-- --kmer INTEGER: k-mer size for Velvet assembler.
+- -kmer INTEGER: k-mer size for Velvet assembler.
-- --outdir WORKING_DIR: a path to a directory to store output files.
+- -outdir WORKING_DIR: a path to a directory to store output files.

 Other parameters could be changed by editing the script 1_cleanreads.pl.